doctore/Spring5Microservices/README.md

 * **service** containing the business logic.
 * **controller** REST Api using Webflux.

-On the other hand, there are other "important folders":
+On the other hand, there are other important folders:

 * **configuration** with several classes used to manage several areas such: security, exception handlers, cache, etc.
 * **model** to store the entities.